What Is No-Fault Insurance Coverage, And What Does It Cover?

 If you’ve experienced lost earnings from a serious injury, No-Fault requires that you file for New York State disability through your employer.
 You must be employed with your current job for at least four weeks to apply through your employer.
 If you’ve been there for a shorter period of time, then New York State looks to your prior employer.
-New York State disability will reimburse you for half of your pay, up to $170 per week.
+New York State disability benefits will reimburse you for half of your pay, up to $170 per week.

 Are There Situations Where No-Fault Will Not Reimburse My Lost Wages?

-There are occasions where No-Fault will not reimburse you for lost wages.
-For instance, if your employer pays you $500 per week while you are out of work this amounts to $2,000 per month.
-In this instance you are not entitled to lost wages through no-fault.
-Remember, no-fault will pay 80% of your salary up to $2000 per month.
+For example, if your employer pays you $500 per week while you are out of work this amounts to $2,000 per month.
+In this instance you are not entitled to lost wages through No-Fault.
+Remember, No-Fault will pay 80% of your salary up to $2000 per month.
 In the above example, your employer is already paying you $2000 per month while you are out.
 There may be exceptions, for example, if you are required to use your sick or personal time to receive this payment (read more below).

-You may be entitled to more than $2000 per month if you have purchased optional coverage through either APIP or OBEL.
-Either plan may entitle you to receive more than $2000 per month.
-These plans will be discussed in a later blog but if you have any immediate questions, contact us to speak with a personal injury lawyer in Long Island.
+You may be entitled to more than $2,000 per month if you have purchased optional coverage through either APIP or OBEL.
+Either plan may entitle you to receive more than $2,000 per month.
+Read the next part in this blog series for detail.
+If you have any immediate questions, contact us to speak with an experienced Long Island personal injury lawyer.

 What Steps Must I Take to Continue Receiving Reimbursement for Lost Wages?